cerb/cerb.github.io/_docs/admin/quick-start.md

 For optimal email deliverability, make sure you've configured SPF, DKIM, and DMARC records in DNS for all sender domains.
 We'll test this a little later.

 <div class="cerb-box note">
 <p>If you're using <b>Cerb Cloud</b>, we set up the SPF, DKIM, and DMARC records for you on the default <code>@&lt;instance&gt;.cerb.email</code> sender domain.
 You can add <code>include:cerb.email</code> to the SPF records on your own domains.
-We can whitelist these domains and generate DKIM keys for you by request.</p>
+We can permit these domains and generate DKIM keys for you by request.</p>
 </div>

 # Create groups